KilianKegel/Howto-setup-a-UEFI-Development-PC/README.md

 # Howto-setup-a-UEFI-Development-PC
-**NOTE:** To build all projects from https://github.com/KilianKegel the tools below are absolutely needed
+**NOTE:** To build all projects from https://github.com/KilianKegel the tools below are  needed
 * NASM
 * ASL
 * Windows 8.1 SDK (for  EDK2020-MinnowBoard)
 * FLEX/BISON (for the Visual-ACPICA-for-UEFI-Shell project)

 ## Preparation for upcoming ***portable*** projects
 **NOTE:** To avoid build failure due to incomplete installed or wrongly configured build machines,<br> upcoming and updated projects run their build tools within the project folder.